zhanghai/ExpressionEvaluator/README.md

 # ExpressionEvaluator

-An expression evaluator, written in Java.
+A shunting-yard algorithm operator-precedence parser implementation in Java.